Colin Jackson: Post-retirement career

 Since ending his athletics career at the 2003 World Indoor Championships Jackson has been involved in numerous endeavours, in athletics and other areas.
 He coached his close friend the swimmer Mark Foster until Foster's retirement in April 2016.
 He has coached two of Wales best Olympic prospects, 400 m runner Timothy Benjamin and 400 m hurdler Rhys Williams.
 He was also one of the members of the successful London 2012 Olympic bid team and is a key member of the BBC's televisions athletics coverage.
 However, he started his broadcasting career in 2004 by co-hosting, with Sally Gunnell, the BBC reality TV programme Born to Win.

 Already the holder of the MBE that he received in 1990 for his services to athletics, in 2000 he was promoted to OBE and then in 2003 to a CBE.

 The English reggae band Aswad name-checked him on their 1994 hit song "Shine": Him a floating like a butterfly, the hurdling man – Yes, me-a-chat about Colin Jackson.

 Jackson has written three books: the first, The Young Track and Field Athlete, was published in March 1996 by Dorling Kindersley; his second, Colin Jackson: The Autobiography, was published in April 2004 by BBC Books; and his last, Life's New Hurdles, was published in March 2008 by Accent Press Ltd as part of the Quick Reads Initiative.

 Since 2014 Jackson has been the race director of the Wings for Life World Run.

-In December 2018 it was announced that Jackson was to become Chancellor of Wrexham Glyndŵr University.
+In 2016, Jackson was awarded an Honorary Fellowship by Wrexham Glyndŵr University for his contribution to sport.
+Two years later, it was announced that Jackson would become Chancellor of the university.
+He officially took over the role from Trefor Jones on 1 January 2019 and was inaugurated on 15 February.

+In January 2018, Jackson was one of six people who settled claims against News Group Newspapers related to the News International phone hacking scandal.

+In February 2020, Jackson joined Edward Peck, Vice-Chancellor of Nottingham Trent University, and Afua Acheampong, Vice-President of Education at Nottingham Trent Students’ Union, to launch the Black Leadership Programme, an initiative to empower a new generation of black leaders.

 In July 2022 he participated in the Commonwealth Games Queen's Baton Relay, carrying the baton into Basildon Sporting Village.